soft9000/RogueOne/README.md

 # RogueOne
-Summary: A unicode / string based Roguelike for Python 3.
+Summary: A unicode / string based Roguelike Framework for Python 3.

 # Students
 The way to mastery is to continue to practice?